The TMDICE Monte Carlo shower program and algorithm for jet-fragmentation via coherent medium induced radiations and scatterings: Accuracy and example results

-In order to show what kind of results can be produced with the program, this section gives some examples.
-To this end cascades initiated either by a gluon or a quark were simulated for the following set of parameters:
+In order to verify that the \tmdice~program describes a jet-evolution, where the parton fragmentation functions follow Eqs.~(\ref{eq:BDIM_g}) and (\ref{eq:BDIM_q}), numerically accurately these fragmentation functions where obtained from \tmdice~via use of Eq.~(\ref{eq:frag_def}) and compared to independent solutions for Eqs.~(\ref{eq:BDIM_g}) and (\ref{eq:BDIM_q}).
+To this end first cascades initiated either by a gluon or a quark were simulated for the following set of parameters:

 \\ and the default values for \verb#xmin#, \verb#qmin#, \verb#xeps#, \verb#x1#, and \verb#kt1# from Tab.~\ref{tab:med_params}.
 The values of $type1$ are set to $1$ and $2$ for the quark and gluon initiated jets respectively.
 Fig.~\ref{fig1} shows results for the fragmentation functions of quarks and gluons integrated over transverse momentum $\mathbf{k}$,